We’re kicking off our housing reviews series by starting off with good ol’ plomp.

 - All of the bathrooms and flooring in the bedrooms were renovated in Summer 2017.
 The only differences in renovations are that there is a countertop, rather than a wall, separating the kitchen and the common area on floors 7 and 8.

-- Plimpton houses about 336 people at one time, with mostly Barnard sophomores and juniors with some CC/SEAS students in the mix.
+- Plimpton houses about 336 people at one time, with mostly Barnard sophomores and juniors with a few suites of CC/SEAS students.

 - Plimpton has a ton of singles so it’s a good bet if you’re a sophomore looking for a single.

-- If having A/C is a priority for you, Plimpton would fit that criteria.
+- If having A/C is a priority for you, Plimpton would fit that criterion.

 - “I love living farther away from campus; it helps facilitate that separation between home and school life that I struggled with last semester.
 Plimpton feels like home, rather than just an extension of the classroom.
 Having a semi-private bathroom makes me feel more at home as well.”